 There are a lot of decorative mosaic tiles in the market, and we have shared an article about the top 8 decorative tile backsplash for kitchen renovation before.
 But did you know how to make a mosaic or how to install the different mosaic tiles? here we try to give you some advice.

 How to install peel and stick mosaic tiles.

-Clever Mosaics peel and stick vinyl tiles are easy to install, they are self-adhesive, simply peel and stick, you can do-it-yourself.
-And in every pack of peel and stick tiles from Clever Mosaics, there is a product introduction paper, you can follow the steps as the paper, or follow the peel and stick mosaic tile installation steps.
+Clever Mosaics peel and stick vinyl tiles are easy to install, they are self-adhesive, simply peel and stick, and you can do it yourself.
+And in every pack of peel and stick tiles from Clever Mosaics, there is a product introduction paper, you can follow the steps on the paper, or follow the peel and stick mosaic tile installation steps.

 How to install the ceramic mosaic tile backsplash.

 It is more complicated to install ceramic mosaic tiles.
 You need to prepare some tools, like a tape measure, framing square, pencil, thin-set adhesive, notched trowel, utility knife, tile nippers or wet saw, rubber mallet, grout (unsanded or sanded, as required), mixing bucket, grout float, grout haze remover, paintbrush or roller.
 Then follow the ceramic mosaic tiles installation steps.

 - Clean the wall surface.